U.S. Energy Information Administration - EIA - Independent Statistics and Analysis

 Which states produce the most coal?

-The five largest coal producing states, with production in million short tons, and share of total U.S. coal production, for 2011:
+The five largest coal-producing states with production in million short tons and share of total U.S. coal production in 2014 were:

 Other FAQs about Coal